dswithgaurav/Learning-Docker/04.DockerCompose/README.md

 - Use `.env` files to avoid hardcoding environment variables.
 - Use volume mounts for live code reloads during development.
-- Prefer named volumes for persistent data instead of anonymous ones.
+- Prefer named volumes for persistent data instead of anonymous ones."